microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/program.md

 ### Additional Notes
 - Arguments can be provided to the program plugin by entering them after `--` (a double dash).
+- The localization is done using the `Localization Helper`from `Wox.Plugin.Common` hosted at runtime in a variable of plugin's main class.